 Our Lord's Lutheran Church has a dynamic structure that helps us to organize the work we do in Jesus' name and support members as they utilize their gifts for ministry.
-We have a Council (church board), a Steering Team, and a fluid configuration of Ministry Teams.
+We have a Council (church board), a Ministry Support Team (formerly known as the Steering Team), and a fluid configuration of Ministry Teams.

 The Church Council sets policy and processes, exercises financial and property oversight, and works to develop and communicate the mission and vision of Our Lord's.
-The Steering Team organizes the implementation of ministries in five areas of congregational life: worship, education, fellowship, service, and IT (technology).
-The Council appoints the members of the Steering Team.
+The Ministry Support Team organizes the implementation of ministries in five areas of congregational life: worship, education, fellowship, service, and IT (technology).
+The Council appoints the members of the Ministry Support Team.
 Ministry Teams are task oriented groups of three or more people who engage in doing specific work within an area of congregational life.
 All participants in the life of the congregation have the opportunity to be a part of a ministry team.